A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Premium tax credits:

 • For premium tax credit eligibility determinations, the prior year’s FPL numbers are used, and are compared with the applicant’s projected total annual income for the year the coverage will be in force.
-So for a plan with a 2024 effective date, the household’s projected total 2024 income is compared with the 2023 poverty level numbers.
+So for a plan with a 2025 effective date, the household’s projected total 2025 income is compared with the 2024 poverty level numbers.

 • If you’re in a state that has expanded eligibility for Medicaid, premium tax credit (premium subsidy) eligibility in the marketplace/exchange starts above 138% of the federal poverty level (ie, where Medicaid ends).
 It used to end at 400% of the poverty level (or lower, if the coverage was already considered affordable without a subsidy) but the American Rescue Plan temporarily eliminated that income limit, and the Inflation Reduction Act has extended that provision through 2025.
 So for the time being, premium tax credits are available regardless of income, if the cost of the benchmark plan would otherwise be more than 8.5% of the household’s income.

-• If you’re in a state that has not expanded Medicaid (10 states have not expanded Medicaid as of early 2024), premium tax credit eligibility starts at 100% of the federal poverty level.
+• If you’re in a state that has not expanded Medicaid (10 states have not expanded Medicaid as of late 2024), premium tax credit eligibility starts at 100% of the federal poverty level.
 And as is the case in the rest of the states, there is not an upper income limit for premium subsidy eligibility through 2025.
 So a person who earns 120% of the poverty level would qualify for Medicaid in some states (ie, states that have expanded Medicaid) and for premium subsidies in others (ie, states that have not expanded Medicaid).

 • It’s important to note that children are eligible for Medicaid or CHIP at much higher household incomes than the Medicaid eligibility limits for adults.
-So it’s common to see households where the kids are eligible for Medicaid or CHIP, while the parents are eligible for premium tax credits instead.
+2 So it’s common to see households where the kids are eligible for Medicaid or CHIP, while the parents are eligible for premium tax credits instead.
 If the family chooses to enroll the kids along with the parents on the private plan in the exchange, they have to pay full price for the kids’ coverage, since they could have enrolled in Medicaid or CHIP instead.

 • If you’re a recent immigrant who is not eligible for Medicaid due to your immigration status, eligibility for federal premium tax credits extends down to 0% of the poverty level.